 Pepperdine Law Review

 Members of the Law Review are selected on the basis of academic excellence and outstanding scholarship, and membership in the Law Review is recognized as both an honor and a unique educational experience.
 The members of the Law Review edit articles written by professors, lawyers, judges, legislators, and other scholars, as well as producing their own Comments or Notes on legal developments and significant cases.
-We publish five issues a year and each issue contains articles written by legal scholars, practitioners, law students, and judges.
+We publish four to five issues a year and each issue contains articles written by legal scholars, practitioners, law students, and judges.

 The traditional Pepperdine Law Review ("PLR") contains articles, comments, and case notes from professors, judges, legislators, practicing lawyers, and other scholars.
 The Annual Volume is nearly identical to the Traditional Volume but allows authors and editors to publish timely material on a tighter acceptance and publication schedule.